Pediatric Bone Marrow & Stem Cell Transplant

-Our pediatric bone marrow transplant experts at University Hospitals Rainbow Babies & Children’s provide highly personalized care to young patients who require the most advanced diagnostic tools and treatment approaches.
-With a full system of care behind our team of transplant experts, we treat infants as young as three months with a seamless transition to recovery.
+Our pediatric bone marrow transplant experts provide highly personalized care to young patients who require the most advanced diagnostic and treatment approaches.
+With a full system of care behind our transplant treat, we treat infants as young as three months with a seamless transition to recovery.

 One of the hallmarks of our transplant service is our relationship-based care.
-We recognize the importance of ongoing communication with patients, their families and primary care doctors to develop a unique care plan to meet each patient’s specific needs and preferences.
+We communicate with families and primary care doctors to develop a care plan that meets each patient’s individual needs.
 Our program offers comprehensive services, including follow-up care and monitoring.
 Other services include pre-transplant assessment, donor selection options and evaluation, parent and patient education, and psychosocial services.

 An affiliate of the National Marrow Donor Program, our bone marrow transplant program is among the most accomplished and respected in the nation.
 Our young patients also benefit from the latest clinical research and advanced medicine for bone marrow transplantation.

-With an experienced and multidisciplinary team, we have received accreditation from the Foundation for the Accreditation of Cellular Therapy, membership of the National Pediatric Blood and Marrow Transplant Consortium.
+Our experienced team has received accreditation from the Foundation for the Accreditation of Cellular Therapy and membership in the National Pediatric Blood and Marrow Transplant Consortium.
 We have also been designated as a national designation as a Center of Excellence.
 This means the UH pediatric bone marrow transplant program exceeds national standards in patient care, laboratory practices and patient outcomes.

 Conditions Treated by Bone Marrow Transplant

-Thanks to ongoing medical research, bone marrow transplants have become an effective therapeutic approach to treat certain cancers and blood disorders.
+Thanks to ongoing research, bone marrow transplants have become an effective approach to treat certain cancers and blood disorders.
 We treat a broad range of pediatric cancers including: